rockerperfect/Spendly/README.md

-# Fintrack GenZ Vision
+# Spendly

 ## Project Overview
-Fintrack GenZ Vision is a modern, full-stack personal finance management application designed for Gen Z users.
+Spendly is a modern, full-stack personal finance management application designed for Gen Z users.
 It leverages AI-powered insights, secure authentication, and a responsive, accessible UI to help users track spending, set savings goals, and gain actionable financial feedback.

 ## Getting Started
 To set up and run the project locally: